ralna/GALAHAD/doc/Python/reg.rst

    :titlesonly:

    TRS - global minization of a quadratic function within an ellipsoid using matrix factorization <trs>
-   RQS - global minization of a regularized quadratic function using matrix factorization <rqs>
+   RQS - global minization of a norm-regularized quadratic function using matrix factorization <rqs>
+   TREK - global minization of a quadratic function within an ellipsoid using extended-Krylov-subspace iteration <trek>
+   NREK - global minization of a norm-regularized quadratic function using extended-Krylov-subspace iteration <nrek>
    DPS - global minization of a regularized quadratic function in a diagonalising norm using matrix factorization <dps>
    GLTR - global minization of a quadratic function within an ellipsoid using an iterative method <gltr>
    GLRT - global minization of a regularized quadratic function <glrt>